-Kung Eye Center offers Collagen Cross-Linking in Central New Jersey and Staten Island, New York.
+Kung Eye Center offers Collagen Cross-Linking at our New Jersey and Staten Island, New York office.
 Sometimes referred to as CXL, corneal collagen cross-linking uses ultraviolet (UV) light and vitamin B2 (riboflavin) eye drops to strengthen the corneal tissue.
 This treatment is the first of its kind to have the ability to slow or halt the progression of keratoconus, and it also improves the vision in over 50% of the patients that are treated.
 In the past, patients with keratoconus would often have to have a full thickness corneal transplant.
 But now, corneal cross-linking may allow patients with this eye disease to live a normal life by slowing or stopping the progression of keratoconus.
 The key is to be diagnosed early and seek corneal cross-linking treatment as soon as possible before the keratoconus causes blinding, irreversible affects.

 What is Keratoconus?